 Distribution and Habitat

-Ameerega yoshina can be found in two localities, one in the Serranía de Contamana and the other in the Huallaga Canyon in the northern Cordillera Azul, both of which are 130 km apart and separated by the Ucayali floodplain.
+Ameerega yoshina can be found in two localities in Peru, one in the Serranía de Contamana and the other in the Huallaga Canyon in the northern Cordillera Azul, both of which are 130 km apart and separated by the Ucayali floodplain.
 Ameerega yoshina is expected to be restricted to the undisturbed premontane forests of the Serranía de Contamana and northeastern Cordillera Azul and occurs at elevations from 280 – 600 meters.
 Because of the separation between these two localities, it is unlikely that there is any gene flow across the Ucayali floodplain.
 Ameerega yoshina are mostly typically found in undisturbed premontane forests, more particularly particularly in areas that are near streams.
 Of the few recorded individuals, adults were mostly found under logs or under piles of leaf litter and two were found moving above the leaf litter after a period of heavy rainfall (Brown and Twomey 2009).

 Life History, Abundance, Activity, and Special Behaviors